jjhy129/tiktok_music_recommender/readme.md

 - Support video demos with the background music selected.

 ## Usage
+1. clone the repository
-- open index.html in a browser
+2. open index.html in a browser